 - Injuries caused by a vehicle accident, if the vehicle was operated or hired by the railroad

 You are entitled to go to the doctor of your choice under the FELA, instead of going to an employer-approved doctor.
 Despite what you may think, your supervisor or other company representatives have no right to either communicate with your doctor or be present for your medical exams.
 Railroad claim agents may try to influence your treating doctors into returning you to work prematurely by holding back payment for your treatment until the doctor approves your return to work.

 Unlike state workers' compensation plans, which are a form of insurance, workers on interstate railroad lines have the option of seeking financial damages through the state and federal courts.
 Under the FELA, you can sue your employer for compensation for your injury.
 Employees covered under workers' compensation cannot sue their employers and instead rely on their workers' comp benefits to pay their medical expenses and replace their lost wages.

 If you are wondering if you are eligible to pursue compensation under the FELA for a railroad accident injury, please call The Maurer Law Firm at 845-896-5295 for a free case evaluation.
-Ira M. Maurer has more than 30 years of experience and serves Fishkill, Poughkeepsie and the nearby areas of New York.
+You can also fill out our appointment request form on this page or our contact page for your one-on-one appointment.
+Ira M. Maurer has more than 30 years of experience and serves Fishkill, Myers Corner, Beacon, LaGrangeville and nearby areas of Hudson Valley.